 LINDA S. FANG

 In 2015, after 10 years of practicing law by other people's rules, Linda started Banyan Legal Counsel with a mission to do things her own way.
 Although she never thought she wanted to start her own firm, she saw that others like her - middle-class children of immigrants - were largely sidelined in the business world and left out of the legal marketplace.
-Banyan was born from the belief that women and minority business owners can overcome systemic barriers and achieve their highest level of success through access to affordable, client-focused legal services and support networks.
+BLC was born from the belief that women and minority business owners can overcome systemic barriers and achieve their highest level of success through access to high-quality, affordable, client-focused legal services and support networks.

 As a small business owner, Linda loves supporting and helping to provide peace of mind to other business owners.
 Having spent the first eight years of her legal career as an employment litigator in California, she understands how costly and detrimental legal disputes can be for businesses and uses her experience to help business owners minimize legal risk and stay out of trouble.
 Her favorite part of her work with business owners is creative problem-solving and using the law to help her clients accomplish their goals.